ahovington/personal-finance-app/README.md

     - Change the hero metrics to total income, total expenses, difference.
     - Add spending and income to the line chart.
     - Remove Category Budgets and convert the Progress charts to Category Actuals.
 Exclude income from the charts.
+    - Make the trend a rolling period.
+    - Fix the rolling period and make the rolling days configurable in the UI.

+- Add additinal data sources.
+    - Add UP transaction data. (partially complete)